conedevelopment/policy/README.md

 ```

 This command will create the `CommentPolicy.js` file next to the `Gate.js` in the `resources/js/policies` directory.
+If you are using lower than Laravel 5.7, the policies will be generated in the `resources/assets/js/policies` directory.

 > Note, the command will append the `Policy` automatically in the file name.
 > It means you may pass only the model name when running the command.